How are you currently marketing your law firm?

 #5 — Responsive Design

 As more of the population conducts their online affairs from a mobile device, the importance of a mobile optimized (responsive) website continues to grow.
-If you’re not marketing on mobile, you’re missing out on a huge segment of your potential audience.
+If you’re not marketing on mobile, you’re missing out on a vast segment of your potential audience.
 Law firm marketing has gone mobile, make sure you do too.

 #6 — CTAs

 A CTA is a call to action, something that tells your website visitors what you want them to do.
-Your website should have at least one on each page and be aligned with the content around it in order to get people moving in the direction you want.
+Your website should have at least one on each page and be aligned with the content around it to get people moving in the direction you want.

 #7 — Popups